MicrosoftDocs/labs/labs/insiderdevtour2018/pwa/includes/Lab-part-9.md

 <img src="../pwa/media/Picture49.png"><br>

 2. As Sonarwhal suggested, our web app is missing the integrity attribute in scripts and stylesheets.
-Go to the following link to generate the hash for each script and stylesheet [SRI Hash Generator](https://www.srihash.org/)
+Go to the following link to generate the hash for each script and stylesheet <a href="https://www.srihash.org/" target="_blank">SRI Hash Generator</a>

 3. On the Hash generator site, introduce the URL of the site.min.css stylesheet `https://msftknowzy.azurewebsites.net/css/site.min.css` and copy the integrity hash in the stylesheet link in the _Layout.cshtml file located in the directory `Microsoft.Knowzy.WebApp\Views\Shared\` as shown below: